ryantd42/NY-Legislative-Git/2023/S4352A-2023/bill.md

- Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment Operations
+ Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment  Operations  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  alcoholic  beverage control law, in relation to authorizing retail licenses to sell liquor for on-premises consumption at airline lounges

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 3 of the alcoholic beverage control law is amended by adding a new subdivision 39 to read as follows:
-  39. "AIRLINE LOUNGE" MEANS AND INCLUDES ANY PREMISES LOCATED WITHIN AN AIRPORT  AND  SUCH  PREMISES  IS  OWNED  OR  OPERATED BY A UNITED STATES CERTIFICATED AIRLINE WHICH REGULARLY AND IN A BONA FIDE MANNER FURNISHES PROVISIONS AND SERVICES THEREIN.
+  39. "AIRLINE LOUNGE" MEANS AND INCLUDES ANY PREMISES LOCATED WITHIN AN AIRPORT AND SUCH PREMISES IS OWNED, LEASED,  OR  OPERATED  BY  A  UNITED STATES  CERTIFICATED  AIRLINE  WHICH REGULARLY AND IN A BONA FIDE MANNER FURNISHES PROVISIONS AND SERVICES THEREIN.
   § 2.
 Subdivision 6 of section 64-a of the  alcohol  beverage  control
  law,  as  amended by chapter 475 of the laws of 2011, is amended to read as follows: